guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/zookeeper/01-logging/README.md

-# Splunk Universal Forwarder sidecar container to monitor events logging of Zookeeper in a Kubernetes statefulSet
+# Splunk Universal Forwarder sidecar container for Zookeeper events logging in a Kubernetes statefulSet

 --------------------------------------------------------------------------------